How to Apply Avocado Oil for Face Moisturization

 Looking around your local cosmetic store or supermarket, there is a wide variety of different face moisturizers.
 All of them usually promising deeply hydrated, younger looking skin (often at a significant price).

-But look a little closer at the ingredients list and the petrochemical derived additives like propylene glycol, cyclomethicone, petrolatum and methyl paraben may not sound so appealing.
+But look a little closer at the ingredients list and the petrochemical derived additives like propylene glycol, cyclomethicone, petrolatum and methylparaben may not sound so appealing.
+In fact, many of these are actually known skin irritants, but manufacturers still include them in their formulations.